 Combine the beeswax and sweet almond oil in a heatproof jar (or upcycled tin can for easier cleanup).

 Set the jar, or can, down into a small saucepan containing a couple inches of water, to form a makeshift double boiler.
 You don’t want to ever melt beeswax in a container over direct heat, since it can be flammable that way.

 Once the beeswax has melted, remove from heat and allow to cool briefly.
 Add the honey and stir for one full minute.
 When adding honey to an otherwise oil based recipe, a lot of stirring is required, to keep it from beading out of your finished product.

 Next, add the rosehip seed oil.
 This should be added last because it’s a delicate oil, that should be stored in the refrigerator, and we don’t want to overheat it.
 You can also add lavender essential oil at this time, if you’d like.

 Stir thoroughly again and allow the mixture to sit until it starts to slightly thicken.
 Then, stir, stir, stir some more!
 The mixture will turn creamy and opaque.
 Spoon it into a glass jar.

 This recipe will fill a little over one of the 2-ounce glass jars shown.
 Cap and store in a cool, dry place.
-Shelf life is around 6 months, though you’ll probably use it up before then.
+Shelf life is around 3 months, though you’ll probably use it up before then.
 Be sure not to get in your eyes as you apply.